 Are you looking for a pretty black butterfly mural for your little girl’s bedroom?
-As the go-to-mural-girl for celebrity designers and TV personalities, I couldn’t possibly NOT have a mural in my own daughter’s bedroom…and I just love this theme!
+As a muralist, I couldn’t possibly NOT have a mural in my own daughter’s bedroom…and I just love this theme!

-Here are some inspirational photos of her butterfly bedroom (so you can get some ideas), ways we can work together and a quick tutorial on how I painted it if we can’t!
+Here are some inspirational photos of her butterfly bedroom (so you can get some ideas) and ways we can work together.

 My favourite part of painting murals for kids is incorporating their favourite things into their rooms.
 It could be a hobby, book or the things they’re most drawn to.

 My daughter is a super girly girl and loves drawing hearts, butterflies and stars.
 Since her curtains have butterflies on them, I customized her mural to match!

 Another way to personalize a mural for your kids is to add their name or initial in whatever font suits their personality.
 I added the letter “A” for Audrey’s name and she just adores the swirly script font I used.